Progressive Party (Iceland): 2000s

 In the 2003 parliamentary election, the Progressive Party received 17.2% of the vote and 12 seats in the Althing.
-On 15 September 2004, Halldór Ásgrímsson of the Progressive Party took over as Prime Minister from Davíð Oddsson.
-Halldór Ásgrímsson announced his intention to resign on 5 June 2006 following the party's poor results in the 2006 municipal elections.
-The coalition remained allied with the Independence Party chairman, Geir H. Haarde, as Prime Minister.
+On 15 September 2004, Halldór Ásgrímsson of the Progressive Party took over as prime minister from Davíð Oddsson.
+Halldór Ásgrímsson announced his intention to resign on 5 June 2006 following the party's poor results in the 2006 municipal elections, and low approval ratings.
+The coalition remained allied with the Independence Party chairman, Geir H. Haarde, as prime minister.
 The Progressive Party leader Jón Sigurðsson was Minister of Industry and Commerce, until a coalition of the Independence Party and the Social Democratic Alliance took over after the elections in 2007.

 In the 2007 parliamentary election, the party dropped five seats to hold only seven seats, down from twelve.
 The coalition only held a one-seat majority in the Althing, and the Independence Party formed a coalition government with the Social Democratic Alliance with the deal being signed on 22 May, returning the Progressive Party to the opposition.
-When a centre-left minority government was formed in February 2009, in the wake of the 2008–2011 Icelandic financial crisis, the Progressive Party agreed to defend it from a no-confidence vote, but did not form part of the governing coalition.
+Party leader Jón Sigurðsson did not get a seat in parliament, and resigned and was succeeded by long-time cabinet minister Guðni Ágústsson in 2007.
+Guðni resigned as leader out of nowhere in November 2008, in the wake of the 2008–2011 Icelandic financial crisis, saying that he was not the right person to lead the party at the moment.
+Former cabinet minister Valgerður Sverrisdóttir took over as leader, and called a leadership election where she would not be standing.
+Former news reporter, Sigmundur Davíð Gunnlaugsson was unexpectedly and narrowly elected leader.
+When a centre-left minority government was formed in February 2009, the Progressive Party agreed to defend it from a no-confidence vote, but did not form part of the governing coalition.